 The Thesis is an academic research paper of approximately 50 to 60 pages in length.
 This thesis is written under the direction of a faculty Research Adviser, and will also be reviewed by a faculty Reader.
 After the Research Adviser and the Reader have approved the final draft, the author will defend the thesis orally in a one-hour session.

-A student planning to write a thesis may earn up to 6 credits that count toward graduation requirements by taking the Research and Design course (3 credits) and a Directed Study course (3 credits) taught by the Research Advisor.
+A student planning to write a Thesis may earn up to 6 credits that count toward graduation requirements by completing ENG 891 (3 credits) and the Thesis itself (3 credits).

 Special Project Guidelines